10 Technical Writing Style Guides You Can Use in 2026

 The guide is very dense and has several sections, so here are a few highlights:

-- Language and grammar: This section establishes common rules for writing.
-There’s some interesting advice to avoid anthropomorphizing software products and how to use specific verb forms in reference documentation.
+- Language and grammar: Guidance on avoiding anthropomorphizing software products and proper verb forms in API documentation.

 - Computer interfaces: This section pays special attention to documentation guides for application programming interfaces (APIs).